Submission deadline: rolling

 If I receive a research or creative and special project grant, how will I receive the funds?

 The OUR disburses grants directly to eligible student recipients in the form of a scholarship.
-If the student grant recipient is ineligible for a scholarship, or if a portion of the grant is for faculty-procured expenses, some or all of the funds may be transferred to the department, and any compensation portion of the grant disbursed to the student as income.
+If the student grant recipient is ineligible for a scholarship, or if a portion of the grant is for faculty-procured expenses, some or all of the funds may be transferred to the department, and a portion of the grant awarded to the student in the form of income.

 Will I receive feedback about my grant?
 Will I see my scores from the reviewers?

 An important part of writing a grant application is learning from reviewer feedback.
-All applicants will receive comments and scores from the reviewers.
+All applicants will receive comments from the reviewers.

 If my grant isn't funded can I reapply next semester?